 - Prepare an emergency response report

-The target audience of this program are public health professionals working for ministries of health, non-governmental organizations, and humanitarian agencies.
-This course will also be valuable for those looking for a career in emergency management.
-Participants are expected to have attended the training course on “Basics of Public Health Emergency Management” from IAPH or any other recognized institute.
+The target audience of this programs are public health professionals working for ministries of health, non-governmental organizations, and humanitarian agencies. this programs will also be valuable for those looking for a career in emergency management.

 Training Delivery Method